sonian/elasticsearch-equilibrium/README.md

 ## Why?

-Depending on how you have ES nodes allocated across the system, and the way the your data goes across indices.
-It is possible to end up with a cluster that is weighted (in terms of disk) towards certain physical nodes.
+Depending on how you have ES nodes allocated across the system, and the way the your data goes across indices, it is possible to end up with a cluster that is weighted (in terms of disk) towards certain physical nodes.
 ES-equilibrium was created to ensure that the disk limit wasn't accidentally reached when creating new shards, and to